 Extra-capsular Stabilization Pre-Surgical Bathing

 Once all diagnostics have been completed the patient will be scheduled for surgery.
 The patient is admitted the day prior to surgery and will receive a bath using a 2% chlorhexadine based shampoo.
-This bath will help to remove excessive dirt and loose hair on the patient and ensure the operating room stays as clean as possible on the day of surgery
+This bath will help to remove excessive dirt and loose hair on the patient and ensure the operating room stays as clean as possible on the day of surgery.
+(If the patient is dropped off on the day of surgery they will not receive a bath.)

 The Day Of Extra-capsular Stabilization Surgery